 - challenge yourself – nothing worthwhile is attained without effort

 - are these realistic for you?
-Do you have to many goals or are they to difficult?
+Do you have too many goals or are they too difficult?

-- Practice – post your commitments where you’ll see them often and share your goals with a close friends, colleagues or family members.
-The more you visualize these and talk about them, the stronger the ray of desire from your heart and the more you will magnetize them!
+- Practice – post your commitments where you’ll see them often and share your goals with close friends, colleagues, or family members.
+The more you visualize these and talk about them, the stronger the ray of desire from your heart, and the more you will magnetize them!

-I would love to hear how this journaling ritual supports you into moving into your best year!
+I would love to hear how this journaling ritual supports you in moving into your best year!